bluecolab/intro-git-workshop/git-github-101.md

 **Important**: Please always create pull requests on Blue CoLab GitHub org.
 The base branch name should always contain the name Blue CoLab.

+Also remember that once you create a PR you don't need to keep on creating new ones for the same branch.
+You can do a simple `git push` to sync your changes.

 There are three ways to create a pull request:

 **Via VS Code:**